moorelanguage/Ultimate-Lenape/README.md

 [Ways of Talking (and Acting) About Language Reclamation: An Ethnographic Perspective on Learning Lenape in Pennsylvania](https://www.researchgate.net/publication/290493049_Ways_of_Talking_and_Acting_About_Language_Reclamation_An_Ethnographic_Perspective_on_Learning_Lenape_in_Pennsylvania) open access research paper on the Lenape Language, specifically going over Learning Lenape in PA.

 [Who can speak Lenape in Pennsylvania?
 Authentication and language learning in an endangered language community of practice](https://www.researchgate.net/publication/277027431_Who_can_speak_Lenape_in_Pennsylvania_Authentication_and_language_learning_in_an_endangered_language_community_of_practice) Another research paper on the Lenape Language, specifically going over Learning Lenape in PA.

 ## Other
 [Common Script/ Lenee Mamalekheekun](https://bighornlenape.com/common-script-lenee-mamalekheekun-t198.html) A apparent script for Lenape.
 I have made my own font based off of this I can also host on github and link here if anyone is interested with a guide.
 This is not really used anywhere else, including other spots on this site.
 This is awesome because I used to think that there were not writing systems for Lenape besides the one's made by linguists, so this is really cool.

+[Jim Rementer Collection, Sam Noble Museum Department of Native American Languages.](https://samnoblemuseum.ou.edu/collections-and-research/native-american-languages/native-american-languages-collections/jim-rementer-collection/) You can contacct the email address on this if you would like to access any of these materials in the Jim Remneter Collection.
+You can also [Unami Language](https://samnoblemuseum.ou.edu/collections-and-research/native-american-languages/map-of-oklahoma-languages/unami-language/) go here and request materials.

 ## Meta
 Tools: